 As the name implies, Jus' Mac serves nothing but macaroni and cheese dishes.
 The menu is divided into two categories, Radical and Conservative.
 On the radical menu there are dishes like the Hangover, perfect for a Sunday morning brunch, or my personal favorite the Cheese & Chong.
 The conservative dishes might be better for those who are not the most adventurous of eaters, but even those are unique twists on this classic American comfort food.

 Given the state's proximity to Mexico, it should be no surprise that tacos are a staple of most Texans diets.
 Brothers Taco House is well-known by Houston locals for having the best tacos in all of town.
 From top-notch breakfast tacos to vegetarian favorites like rajas con queso and classics such as barbacoa, there is something here for everyone.

 Wherever you decide to eat, make sure to find a cheap hotel in Houston near the restaurant of your choice because once you stumble on out of any of these places, the first thing you are going to need is a nap!

-Hipmunk has published a large number of my city guides to destinations around the world on their site, as well as plenty of hotel guides like my including my overview of hotels and attractions near Rice University.
+Hipmunk has published a large number of my city guides to destinations around the world on their site, as well as plenty of hotel guides like my overview of hotels and attractions near Rice University.
 Check them out for more!

 In the grand pantheon of arousing audio/visual entertainment, food based television ranks second only to hardcore porn.
 They are very similar if you really stop to think about it.
 Both give us a graphic, up close and personal look at the satiation of very deep, primal biological urges.